CofluxLabs/coflux/docs/docs/concepts.md

 ## Environments

-An project can contain multiple environments.
+A project can contain multiple environments.
 These may be mapped to deployment environments (e.g., production, staging, development), or separated further - for example a production environment per customer, or a development environment per developer.

-### Environment inheritence
+### Environment inheritance

 By default there is isolation between environments within a project - for example, workflows, runs, results are separated.
 But environments can be arranged into a hierarchy.
 This allows cached results to be inherited from parent environments, and for steps to be _re-run_ in a 'child' environment.

 For example, a `development` environment can inherit from a `production` environment, allowing you to re-run whole workflows, or specific steps within a workflow, in a development environment, experimenting with changes to the code without having to re-run the whole workflow from scratch.
-When working with a team on a shared project, you might choose to setup separate environments for each engineer, or even create environments temporarily to work on specific features.
+When working with a team on a shared project, you might choose to set up separate environments for each engineer, or even create environments temporarily to work on specific features.

 This makes it easier to diagnose issues that arise in a production environment by retrying individual steps locally, and trying out code changes safely.